impress/impress.js/DOCUMENTATION.md

 }
 ```

-At the same time, the `impress-on-*` class is added to the body element representing the active [Step Element](#step-element) id.
+At the same time, the `impress-on-*` class is added to the body element, the class name represents the active [Step Element](#step-element) id.
 This allows for custom global styling, since you can't match a CSS class backwards from the active [Step Element](#step-element) to the `body`.

 **Example:**